OzG71LXXeKVjzhP8LLWaYM4bo/Question-Gen/README.md

 - Gemini checks:
   - Single correct answer; correctness of the provided answer
   - For math: recomputation; for reading/thinking: unambiguity/plausibility
+  - If an image is provided (math/thinking): prompt must reference the image; answer must be derivable from the `image_description`
 - Output: passes are saved; failures included in the event payload `failed` (not saved)

 ## Performance